 Crude Oil Factors

-Oil Inventories.
-(Bullish, Priced In) Oil inventories in both the U.S. and abroad are extremely low.
+Oil/Product Inventories.
+(Bullish, Priced In) Crude and refined product inventories in both the U.S. and abroad are extremely low.
 Crude data is usually on a several-month lag.
-IEA data shows that OECD inventories were at a seven-year low in November.
-Since then, the oil market has likely remained in a supply deficit, so inventories are surely lower now, as evidenced by the massive backwardation in the forward curve.
-According to several shops, the global supply-demand balance is likely to hit a surplus at some point in 2022; however, volatility will likely be heightened with inventory levels at inadequate levels to serve as a "shock absorber" for prices.
+IEA data shows that OECD inventories were 16.6 MMBbl below the five-year average in December.
+The oil market has likely remained in a supply deficit since then, so inventories could be lower now, as evidenced by the backwardation in the forward curve.
+Additionally, volatility will likely be heightened with inventory levels at inadequate levels to serve as a "shock absorber" for prices.
 Distillate fuel inventories in the U.S. are 9% below the five-year average for this time of year.
 Meanwhile, exports continue to be high as refiners attempt to address global shortages brought on by the pandemic's quick recovery and the disruptions caused by Russia's invasion of Ukraine.

 Supply Chain.
 (Bullish, Priced In) U.S. producers are struggling with supply chain disruptions, such as a shortage of workers, and equipment, a scarcity of sand for fracking operations, and high metals prices, to take advantage of increased global demand and high oil prices.
 These constraints could influence driving the prices up.

-Economic Slowdown.
-(Bearish, Surprise) Higher global energy prices might increase the potential for an economic slowdown.
-Macroeconomic uncertainties could pressure oil demand, and therefore oil prices in 2022.
-According to the EIA, U.S. real GDP declined by 3.4% in 2020, and they estimate U.S. GDP increased by 5.7% in 2021.
-They forecast GDP will rise by 2.2% in 2022 and are forecasting it would fall by 0.9% in 2023.
+Higher global energy prices might increase the potential for an economic slowdown.
+Macroeconomic uncertainties could pressure oil demand and, therefore, oil prices in 2023.
+According to the EIA, U.S. real GDP declined by 2.8% in 2020, and they estimate U.S. GDP increased by 5.9% in 2021.
+They estimate GDP has risen by 2.1% in 2022 and are forecasting it would fall by 0.9% in 2023.
 While that doesn't sound all too bad, the main takeaway is that crude oil demand growth would likely slow with GDP, and if supply growth outpaces demand growth, then you would find yourself in a structurally weaker market.
 U.S. CPI, an indicator of household goods inflation, showed the annual inflation rate fell for the seventh consecutive month to 6.0% from 6.4%, its lowest level in more than a year.
 Fed Chair Jerome Powell advised that further tightening may be in store following Wednesday’s 25 basis-point interest rate hike and added that rates won’t be cut this year.

 Non-OPEC Production.
-(Bearish, Surprise) Many prominent research groups (EIA, IEA, OPEC) think non-OPEC production, dominated by the U.S., will increase in 2022.
+(Bearish, Surprise) Many prominent research groups (EIA, IEA, OPEC) think non-OPEC production, dominated by the U.S., will increase in 2023.
 If these forecasts come to fruition, it would have a slightly bearish impact on oil prices if the market were otherwise well-supplied.
 EIA forecasts the 2023 non-OPEC production to increase by 0.5 MMBbl/d.

 Commodity Interest Trading involves risk and, therefore, is not appropriate for all persons; failure to manage commercial risk by engaging in some form of hedging also involves risk.
 Past performance is not necessarily indicative of future results.
 There is no guarantee that hedge program objectives will be achieved.
 Certain information contained in this research may constitute forward-looking terminology, such as “edge,” “advantage,” ‘opportunity,” “believe,” or other variations thereon or comparable terminology.
 Such statements and opinions are not guarantees of future performance or activities.
 Neither this trading advisor nor any of its trading principals offer a trading program to clients, nor do they propose guiding or directing a commodity interest account for any client based on any such trading program.